jfrog/frogbot/docs/install-github.md

                    // powershell """.\frogbot.exe scan-pull-requests"""
                }
            }
+           stage('Scan and Fix Repos') {
+                steps {
+                    sh "./frogbot scan-and-fix-repos"
+                    // For Windows runner:
+                    // powershell """.\frogbot.exe scan-and-fix-repos"""
                 }
            }
+       }
+   }
    ```
       </details>

-   3.5.
+   2.5.
 In the Jenkinsfile, set the values of all the mandatory variables.

-   3.6.
-In the Jenkinsfile, modify the code inside the `Download Frogbot` and `Scan Pull Requests` according to the Jenkins agent operating system.
+   2.6.
+In the Jenkinsfile, modify the code inside the `Download Frogbot`, `Scan Pull Requests` and `Scan and Fix Repos` according to the Jenkins agent operating system.

-   3.7.
+   2.7.
 Create a job in Jenkins pointing to the Jenkinsfile in your **Frogbot Management Repository**.

    **Important**